-Note: More information about ONet can be found at the U.S. Department of Labor websites onetcenter.org/.
+Note: More information about ONet can be found at the U.S. Department of Labor websites onetonline.org/ and onetcenter.org/.

-On-the-Job Training (OJT) - Hands-on method of teaching employees the duties, knowledge, and skills needed to perform a specific job within the workplace training
+On-the-Job Training (OJT) - Hands-on method of training by teaching employees the duties, knowledge, and skills needed to perform a specific job within the workplace.